JhoselinRam/scigrapher/README.md

 Now in this case, the mesh moves along with the axis and appears always at the center of the graph, but the `heatmap` values are still static.

-To change that, the data values must be defined as a generator function.
+To change that, the data values must be defined as a generator function as well.
 This function will be call once for each datapoint position and must return a value for that datapoint.

 The `heatmap` data generator can accept some optional parameters that must be call in the next order: